Skip to content

 Wushu

-Wushu, also known as modern wushu, is a show form derived from kung fu .
-The sport was developed in China after 1949 in an attempt to bring a traditional Chinese martial art to life.
-With the establishment of the IWUF (International Wushu Federation), wushu has become an international sport.
-Every 2 years a world championship is held.
+Wushu, also known as modern wushu, is a performance form derived from Kung Fu.
+The sport was developed in China after 1949 in an effort to revive a traditional Chinese martial art.
+With the establishment of the IWUF (International Wushu Federation), wushu has grown into an international sport.
+A world championship is held every two years.
 The first world championship was held in Beijing and was won by Clark Zhang.

-Modern wushu consists of two disciplines: taolu and sanda .
-Taolu forms are very gymnastic and include patterns and maneuvers for which points are awarded.
-The forms consist of basic movements (kicking, punching, balancing, jumping, sweeping, and throwing) that are also found in other Chinese martial arts.
+Modern wushu consists of two disciplines: taolu and sanda.
+Taolu forms resemble gymnastics and include patterns and maneuvers that are scored.
+The forms consist of basic movements (kicks, punches, balancing, jumps, sweeps, and throws) that also appear in other Chinese martial arts.
 There are patterns that must be performed within a certain time.
-Modern wushu practitioners increasingly practice aerial techniques such as 540 and 720 degree jumps.
-Sanda , sometimes called sanshou or Lei Tai, is a modern martial art and method influenced by traditional Chinese boxing, Chinese wrestling methods such as Shuai Chiao, and other Chinese wrestling techniques such as Qin Na.
-Sanda is very similar to kickboxing and Muay Thai but involves many more wrestling techniques.
+Modern wushu practitioners increasingly practice aerial techniques such as 540 and 720-degree jumps.
+Sanda, sometimes also called sanshou or Lei Tai, is a modern martial art and method influenced by traditional Chinese boxing, Chinese wrestling methods like Shuai Chiao, and other Chinese wrestling techniques such as Qin Na.
+Sanda resembles kickboxing and Muay Thai but includes many more wrestling techniques.

 History of Wushu

-In 1958, the Chinese government established the All-China Wushu Association .
-This served as an umbrella organization to regulate martial arts training.
+In 1958, the Chinese government founded the All-China Wushu Association.
+This served as an umbrella to regulate martial arts training.
 The Chinese State Commission for Physical Culture and Sports took the lead in creating standardized forms for most martial arts.
-During this period, a national wushu system was introduced, including standard forms, curriculum, and dan grades.
-Wushu was introduced in both college and high school.
+During this period, a national wushu system was introduced, which included standard forms, curriculum, and dan ranks.
+Wushu was introduced both at universities and high schools.
 In 1979, a special action group was established to promote wushu.
-Today, many styles of wushu are practiced in China, both traditional and modern, and all are promoted by the Chinese government.
+Today, many styles of wushu are practiced in China, both traditional and modern, all promoted by the Chinese government.

 Patterns

-Within Wushu there are a number of patterns that are practiced.
-These are divided into three categories, namely unarmed, short weapons and long weapons.
-Unarmed includes Changquan, Nanquan and Taijiquan, short weapons include Dao, Jian, Taijijian and Nandao and long weapons include Gun, Qiang and Nangun.
-The majority of these patterns were recorded in 1958.
+Within Wushu, there are several patterns practiced.
+These are divided into three categories: unarmed, short weapons, and long weapons.
+Unarmed includes Changquan, Nanquan, and Taijiquan; short weapons include Dao, Jian, Taijijian, and Nandao; and long weapons include Gun, Qiang, and Nangun.
+Most of these patterns were codified in 1958.

 These patterns are performed in compulsory or individual routines during competitions.
-Compulsory routines are routines that are developed for the athlete and every athlete must therefore complete the same routine.
-Individual routines are developed by an athlete with the help of the coach.
-In addition to the individual routines, sometimes dual and group patterns are also performed.
-The dual pattern, called duilian, is a pattern in which a form of sparring takes place, with or without weapons.
-The dual pattern is spectacular and the actions are beautifully synchronous.
-The group pattern, known as jiti, is even more spectacular in which many athletes perform different actions in synchrony.
-Often music is also played to make everything move better.
+Compulsory routines are developed for the athlete, and every athlete must perform the same routine.
+Individual routines are developed by an athlete with the help of a coach.
+In addition to individual routines, dual and group patterns are sometimes performed.
+The dual pattern, called duilian, is a form of sparring, with or without weapons.
+The dual pattern is spectacular, and the actions are nicely synchronized.
+The group pattern, known as jiti, is even more spectacular, with many athletes performing different actions in sync.
+Music is often played to better coordinate the performance.

 Other routines

-The majority of routines in the sport are new, modern compilations of the traditional routines.
-Nevertheless, routines derived from traditional styles include many new elements.
-The following routines are commonly practiced today:
+Most routines in the sport are new, modern compilations of traditional routines.
+Nevertheless, the routines derived from traditional styles include many new elements.
+Nowadays, the following routines are generally practiced:

 • Baguazhang – Eight-Trigrams Palm